 - Stringing - University travel purchases that break an activity into several charges to mask a total cost that exceeds delegated authority

-- Payment for travel or hosting services secured with an agreement or contract that has not been signed by Travel Services (or the Department of Procurement and Supply).
+- Payment for travel or hosting services secured with an agreement or contract that has not been signed by Travel Services (or the Department of Procurement and Strategic Sourcing).
 Departments do not have the authority to sign contracts or otherwise obligate the University for travel/hosting services.

 Examples of Travel Card Use that is Inconsistent with University Policies and Procedures

 - Failure to update the Travel Card Management System each month in accordance with the established deadline